mguid65/Named/README.md

-# NamedTuple: Compile-Time Named Access to Structured Data in C++
+# Named: Compile-Time Named Access to Structured Data in C++

 > A C++20 header-only library for working with tuples, arrays, and bitsets using compile-time string tags.